-Life Ready Skill: Team Working and Collaboration (Respecting others, co-operating, empathy, negotiating, awareness of interdependence, leadership, listening)

-nsterning) Description

-Description

-Listening to the opinions of others and responding appropriately.

-secondary Be open to the opportunity of taking on leadership roles.

-school expects To share leadership roles with others.

-in lessons Contribute ideas to a group/class discussion.

-Work independently on a task which is towards a group outcome.

-To assess the strengths of various ideas and decide on a shared outcome.

-Step outside your comfort zone and try something new in a group.

-Understanding rules of team work.

-Take on different roles with a team.

-Accept working with familiar/unfamiliar people.

-What a Work well with others without direction.

-secondary Understand how to 'play games' to set rules.

-Recognise your role in the school community.

-• Showing respect to others even when unsupervised.

-lessons

-Encourage your child to take on jobs and responsibilities at home, as part of the family

-secondary unit.

-school expects Encourage your child to be interested in the world around them, including what is topical

-from parents/ and current in the news.

-guardians

-• ill: Communication

-(Analysing facts an nd situations, finding appropriate solutions, sharing information and insight

-appropriately)

-Description
+istening) Description What a secondary school expects in lessons Listening to the opinions of others and responding appropriately.
+Be open to the opportunity of taking on leadership roles.
+What a secondary school expects outside lessons Work well with others without direction.
+Understand how to 'play games' to set rules.
+What a secondary school expects from parents/ guardians Encourage your child to take on jobs and responsibilities at home, as part of the family unit.
+Encourage your child to be interested in the world around them, including what is topica and current in the news.

-What a secondary Know what a fact is.

-school expects in Know what an opinion is.

-lessons To come up with a short list of possible solutions to a problem.
+Description What a secondary school expects in lessons Know what a fact is.
+Know what an opinion is.
+To come up with a short list of possible solutions to a problem.
 To come up with a criteria in order to make a judgement about something.
 Present information in different ways.
 Speak clearly and calmly.
 Explain your viewpoint, as well as someone else's, in order to reach conclusion.

-What a secondary

-school expects Co-operate and participate with others.

-outside lessons Behave appropriately in a range of settings.
+What a secondary school expects outside lessons Communicate with respect in terms of body language, tone of voice, choice of words.
+Co-operate and participate with others.
+Behave appropriately in a range of settings.
 Get on with others.

-What a secondary

-school expects fr

-parents/ reason why.

-guardians

-gaaraans

-Life Ready Skill: Problem Solving and Creativity
+What a secondary school expects from parents/ guardians Encourage your child to debate and challenge is an appropriate way in order to formulate their own opinions e.g. I disagree with what you said and this is the reason why.

-(Applying creative thinking to develop appropriate or artistic solutions, curious, asks questions to deepend understanding or consider wider possibilities))

-Description What a secondary school expects in lessons Ask questions in class.
+(Applying creative thir Problem Solving and Creativity king to develop appropriate or artistic solutions, curious, asks questions to a consider wider possibilities) Description What a secondary school expects in lessons Ask questions in class.
 Make links with what you have learnt to another subject.
 Link what you have learnt to the wider world and other communities and cultures.
 Know what the 5 W's are (who, what, why, when, where).
 What a secondary school expects outside lessons Be open to seeing things from a different perspective.
 Follow routines and identifying when things go wrong.
 Be solution focused and know what you can do for yourself.
 Know when you need to ask for help from others.

-Life Ready Skill: Optimistic (Enthusiasm, zest, confidence, ambition, aspiration)) Description What a secondary school expects in lessons To respond and participate during group discussions and answer questions.
+Description What a secondary school expects in lessons To respond and participate during group discussions and answer questions.
 To have a positive attitude to learning.
 To help someone get involved in an activity.
 To not be afraid of trying a challenging task.
 Reflect on your progress and identify a target for improvement.
 Motivated to work.
 Enjoyment of school.
 Wanting to learn and setting goals.
-What a secondary school expects outside lessons Participate in extra-curricular clubs and activities, including music, sports, the arts etc. Take on leadership roles, as opportunities arise.
+What a secondary school expects outside lessons Participate in extra-curricular clubs and activities, including music. sports, the arts etc. Take on leadership roles, as opportunities arise.
 What a secondary school expects from parents/ guardians Encourage your child to have a balanced viewpoint about school - What's gone well today?
 Is there anything that didn't go so well?
 What happened?
 What could you do about it?